matthewjwhite/ansibank/README.md

 Simply clone this repository and run `go install .`.

-From here, run your playbook as you would with with `ansible-playbook`, but with `ansible-playbook` replaced with `ansibank`.
+Next, run your playbook as you would with `ansible-playbook`, but with `ansible-playbook` replaced with `ansibank`.

 The only caveat is that the code currently assumues your playbook path is the _last_ argument to `ansibank`.
 Note that the playbook path, like with `ansible-playbook`, **does not** need to be an absolute path.